 The average teenager feels as if she or he could not possibly get HIV.
 Most believe that HIV only happens to other people.
-However, many teens are getting infected and are now living with HIV (HIV+).
-All teens need to take HIV seriously, get educated, and be tested if they have sex or use drugs.
+However, teens represent a growing share of people getting and living with HIV worldwide.
+In 2016, more than two million teens ages 10 to 19 were living with HIV.
+That same year, an estimated 260,000 adolescents who had been HIV-negative acquired the virus.
+It is important that all teens take HIV seriously, get educated, and be tested if they have sex or use drugs.

-Violence against girls and women also contributes to the number of young women who have HIV or become HIV+.
+Violence against girls and women also contributes to the number of young women who are living with HIV.
 UNAIDS reports that between 11 and 48 percent of the first sexual experiences of adolescent girls (less than 15 years old) were forced.
 In addition, early marriage is still common in many parts of the world.
-Adolescent girls who marry and become sexually active are more likely to drop out of school, have less ability to get and understand important health information, and have greater chances of becoming infected with HIV.
-Adolescent girls who get married often marry against their will and marry older men; these older men are more likely to have been exposed to HIV through sexual activity or injection drug use and therefore expose their young brides to HIV as a result.
+Adolescent girls who marry and become sexually active are more likely to drop out of school, have less ability to get and understand important health information, and have greater chances of acquiring HIV.
+Adolescent girls who get married often marry against their will and marry older men; these older men are more likely to have been exposed to HIV through sexual activity or injection drug use and therefore expose their young brides to HIV.

-Let's face it -- teens are having sex.
-In the US, nearly one-half of high school girls say they have had sexual intercourse, yet only slightly more than one in ten (13 percent) of them have ever been tested for HIV.
+Let's face it – teens are having sex.
+In the US in 2015, more than four in ten high school students said they had ever had sexual intercourse, yet only one in ten said they had ever been tested for HIV.
 One of the most common ways HIV is passed among teens is through unprotected sex.
-Teens are less likely to use a condom during vaginal or anal intercourse than sexually active adults.
-Among sexually active US high school students, only about two out of every five used a condom the last time they had sex.
-This is a key factor in why so many new HIV infections occur among youth and young adults.
+Teens are less likely to use a condom during vaginal or anal intercourse than adults.
+Among sexually active US high school students, 43 percent did not use a condom the last time they had sex.
+This is a key reason why so many new HIV infections occur among youth and young adults.

-Not using condoms also puts teens at risk for other sexually transmitted diseases (STDs).
-In fact, one in every four STDs each year occurs among teens.
-This is especially concerning because the presence of an STD greatly increases a person's chances of getting or passing on HIV.
-People who have an STD such as syphilis, genital herpes, chlamydia, or gonorrhea are at greater risk for getting HIV during sex with HIV+ partners.
-Regularly using condoms significantly reduces the chances of getting STDs.
+Not using condoms also puts teens at risk for other sexually transmitted infections or diseases (STIs or STDs).
+In fact, half of all STIs each year occur among people ages 15 to 24.
+This is especially concerning because having of an STI greatly increases a person's chance of getting or transmitting HIV during sex.
+Regularly using condoms significantly reduces the chances of getting STIs.